-1.5 Credits in Physical Education is required for Graduation 9 th Grade 10 th Grade 11 th Grade 12 th Grade Physical Education Life Time Sports Fit For Life Racquet & Net Sports Weight Traini ng Physical Education 0.5 Credit/Semester Requirement or Elective depending on amount of credit Grade 9-12 The essential aim of the physical education department is to provide each student with a basic knowledge and understanding of various sports and activities, to develop, through practice some skill; and to formulate positive, healthy attitudes and behaviors so they may participate in lifetime activities.
+1.5 Credits in Physical Education is required for Graduation

+9 th Grade 10 th Grade 11 th Grade 12 th Grade Physical Education Life Time Sports Fit For Life Physical Education II Racquet & Net Sports Weight Training Physical Education 0.5 Credit/Semester Requirement or Elective depending on amount of credit Grade 9-12 The essential aim of the physical education department is to provide each student with a basic knowledge and understanding of various sports and activities, to develop, through practice some skill; and to formulate positive, healthy attitudes and behaviors so they may participate in lifetime activities.
 During the class the student will be involved in a program of activity choices designed to give experiences in different sports and recreational activities.
-Fit For Life 0.5 Credit/Semester PE Elective Grade 10-12 Class size is plans to dev endurance, endurance. isokinetic na machines.
-A skipping roj This course is designed for students to improve their own fitness levels.
+Lifetime Sports 0.5 Credit/Semester PE Elective Grade 9-12 This class is designed for those students who desire a non-competitive atmosphere.
+The curriculum has a direct lifetime carry-over value.
+The activities include but are not limited to: croquet, horseshoes, corn hole, bocce ball, badminton, walking, frisbee golf, frisbee, volleyball, and ping pong.
+There is a personal fitness unit which may include using the weight room.
+Students are required to have proper attire for all activities, which may include sneakers, shorts or sweatpants, and a t-shirt.
+Fit For Life 0.5 Credit/Semester PE Elective Grade 10-12 This course is designed for students to improve their own fitness levels.
 Class size is limited to 12 students who will follow individualized fitness plans to develop improvement in the areas of muscular strength muscular endurance, flexibility, body composition, and cardio respiratory endurance.
 Each student will be circuit training 2 days per week on isokinetic nautilus machines, free weights and a variety of aerobic machines.
 Aerobic activities such as running, hiking, mountain biking, skipping rope, P90X, snow shoeing and cross country skiing will be 2 days a week depending on weather conditions.

-Lifetime Sports 0.5 Credit/Semester PE Elective Grade 9-12 atmosphere activities in bocce ball, b pong.
-There room.
-Stude .
-The curriculum has a dir clude but are not limited to adminton, walking, frisbe is a personal fitness unit nts who desire a non-competitive ect lifetime carry-over value.
-The o: croquet, horseshoes, corn hole, e golf, frisbee, volleyball, and ping which may include using the weight proper attire for all activities, which tpants, and a t-shirt.
-Racquet &amp; Net Sports 0.5 Credit/Semester PE Elective Grade 10-12 with racque Students wi improveme ts such as Tennis, Badmin Il learn game history and 1 nt of introductory and adv tudents to sports that are played ton, Volleyball and Pickle ball. rules.
-Emphasis will be placed on ranced sport skills and techniques. games and tournaments to utilize newly acquired and refined sport skills.
+Physical Education II 0.5 Credit/Semester PE Elective Grade 10-12 Physical Education II is an elective course open to students who wish to participate in an advanced physical education course.
+It is a prerequisite for this course that students have taken, and completed at least two semesters of P.E prior to the start of the class.
+Emphasis will be placed on lifetime activities, but team sports will also be covered.
+Activities include: Adventure Education, volleyball, softball, team handball, soccer, and more.
+Evaluation is based on the three key Physical Education Competencies: Movement, Fitness, and Self-Assessment.
+Each competency will be assessed throughout the athletic process.
+Students in this course are expected to display advanced levels of sportsmanship, knowledge of sports rules, and physical fitness as it pertains to individual health.
+Racquet & Net Sports 0.5 Credit/Semester PE Elective Grade 10-12 This course is designed to introduce students to sports that are played with racquets such as Tennis, Badminton, Volleyball and Pickle ball.
+Students will learn game history and rules.
+Emphasis will be placed on improvement of introductory and advanced sport skills and techniques.
+Each unit, students will participate in games and tournaments to utilize newly acquired and refined sport skills.
 Students will also strive to improve on personal physical fitness and the cardio-respiratory endurance needed to play these activities.
 Weight Training 0.5 Credit/Semester PE Elective Grade 10-12 This course is designed to help students improve their strength and fitness level.
 The class follows a prescribed workout routine and the students undergo periodic fitness testing.